fractal-solutions/cortex/README.md

 ## Using the DLL in MQL5
 In your MQL5 code, you'll need to import the functions from your DLL and call them.
 Here's how you can set it up:

+#### Architecture Overview
+1. Initialization (OnInit):
+    > Create the DQN instance.
+    > Optionally load a pre-trained model.

+2. Tick Handling (OnTick):
+    > Use the DQN to make decisions based on incoming market signals.
+    > Optionally train the DQN based on actions taken and received rewards.

+3. Deinitialization (OnDeinit):
+    > Save the current model state.
+    > Clean up resources.

 ### Example MQL5 Code:

 ```

+// DLL IMPORT
 #import "dqn.dll"
 int CreateDQN(int stateSize, int actionSize, int &hiddenLayers[], int hiddenLayersSize);
 int SelectAction(int dqn, double &state[], int stateSize, double epsilon);